deeppavlov/chatsky/docs/source/user_guides/slot_extraction.rst

 ~~~~~~~~~~~~

 Extracting and filling slots is an essential part of any conversational service
 that comprises the inherent business logic.
-Like most frameworks, DFF
+Like most frameworks, Chatsky
 provides components that address this task as a part of its ``slots`` module.
 These can be easily customized to leverage neural networks specifically designed
 for slot extraction or any other logic you might want to integrate.